Gabby Pahinui: Early life and family

-Marriage

-Gabby married Emily Pulipuli Pahinui in 1938.
-He was 17 and she was 19.
+Pahinui married Emily Pulipuli Pahinui in 1938.
+He was age seventeen and she was age nineteen.
 They remained married until his death.
-They had 12 children, six boys and six girls.
+They had 13 children.

 Early career

-Gabby landed a gig as a back-up guitarist for Charley "Tiny" Brown.
+Pahinui landed a gig as a back-up guitarist for Charley "Tiny" Brown.
 He quickly mastered the steel guitar (kīkā kila) even learning to read music.
-Because most musicians of the time only played in bars, Gabby also formed a drinking habit that stuck with him throughout his life.
+Because most musicians of the time only played in bars, Pahinui also formed a drinking habit that stuck with him throughout his life.

-At the 1st Annual Seattle Slack Key Guitar Festival, his son, Cyril Pahinui, related a story about how Gabby got his name.
+At the 1st Annual Seattle Slack Key Guitar Festival, his son, Cyril Pahinui, related a story about how Pahinui got his name.
 In his early career, he played steel guitar with an orchestra.
 The standard costume for the gig was gabardine pants—hence his name.

-Cyril told another story, from when Gabby was diving for coins thrown from ships coming to the piers (a common youth activity in Kakaako) : "His hair was kinky, so after swimming and diving for coins, the water would just roll off.
-So everyone started calling him 'Gabardine Hair.'
-He also took to wearing gabardine pants, reinforcing Gabby as a nickname."
+Cyril told another story, from when Pahinui was diving for coins thrown from ships coming to the piers (a common youth activity in Kakaako) : "His hair was kinky, so after swimming and diving for coins, the water would just roll off.
+So everyone started calling him "Gabardine Hair".
+He also took to wearing gabardine pants, reinforcing "Gabby" as a nickname."

-Though a skilled player of the steel guitar (invented in Hawaii before Blues slide guitar), Gabby is most known for his mastery of traditional Hawaiian slack-key guitar (Kī Hō'alu -"key slackened"- downtuned, usually to an open-string chord with low bass notes, then finger-picked) and his beautiful, expressive vocals.
-Gabby learned slack-key from Herman Keawe whom Gabby acknowledges as being "the greatest slack-key player of all time."
-Herman, like Gabby, lived in the Kaka'ako area.
+Though a skilled player of the steel guitar (invented in Hawaii before Blues slide guitar), Pahinui is most known for his mastery of traditional Hawaiian slack-key guitar (Kī Hō'alu -"key slackened"- downtuned, usually to an open-string chord with low bass notes, then finger-picked) and his beautiful, expressive vocals.
+Pahinui learned slack-key from Herman Keawe whom Pahinui acknowledges as being "the greatest slack-key player of all time."
+Herman, like Pahinui, lived in the Kaka'ako area.

-In 1946, Gabby made his first recording, "Hi'ilawe," for the Bell Records label.
+In 1946, Pahinui made his first recording, "Hi'ilawe," for the Bell Records label.
 This may be the first record of a Hawaiian song with slack-key guitar and it inspired many local musicians.
 The following year came "Hula Medley," the first record of a slack-key guitar instrumental.
 During this period he made two other influential sides for Bell, the vocal "Wai O Ke Aniani" and the instrumental "Key Koalu" (a misspelling of "Kī Hō'alu"), plus another version of "Hi'ilawe" for Aloha Records.